-- Cut off a small corner of the ground turkey packaging and drain off any excess liquid.
+- Cut off a small corner from the ground turkey packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.
 Season generously with salt and pepper.

 - Finely chop the chipotle chile.

-- Scrub or peel the sweet potatoes.
-Trim the ends and cut the potatoes in half lengthwise, then cut each half into ½-inch cubes.
+- Scrub or peel the sweet potato.
+Trim the ends and cut the potato in half lengthwise, then cut each half into ½-inch cubes.

 Make the chili

-Add the sweet potatoes, tomatoes, chicken broth, and 1 cup water.
+Stir in the sweet potato, diced tomatoes, vegetable broth, and 1 cup water.
 Season with salt.
-Bring to a boil, reduce to a simmer, and cook, stirring occasionally, until the sweet potatoes are tender and the chili thickens, 20 to 25 minutes.
+Bring to a boil, reduce to a simmer, and cook, stirring occasionally, until the sweet potato is tender and the chili has thickened, 20 to 25 minutes.

 While the chili simmers, prepare the jicama-radish salad.